-- I. The appellant contests the decision of the Examining Division dated 10 July 2006 refusing his request for re-establishment of rights concerning the Euro-PCT application No. EP 98921000.0. - II.
-That application was filed as PTC/US 98/09264 with the US Patent and Trademark Office on 6 May 1998.
-The appellant was represented by an US attorney, who was until 31 December 2003 associated with the US law firm Pennie & Edmonds LLP and after that date with the US based law firm of Jones Day (hereinafter: "JD").
-The US attorney handled three other Euro-PCT applications on behalf of the appellant (applications EP 98920310.4, EP 98920309.6 and EP 02731808.8) that were the subject of similar requests for re-establishment of rights and, after having been rejected by the Examining Division, two of them are the subject of similar appeals (EP 98920309.6 = J 2/07, and EP 02731808.8 = J 3/07). - III.
-The appellant's European representative of Cruikshank & Fairweather later re-branded as Marks & Clerk (hereinafter: "M&C") requested entry into the regional phase before the EPO on 9 November 1999.
+- I. The appellants contest the decision of the Examining Division dated 10 July 2006 refusing their request for re-establishment of rights concerning the Euro-PCT application EP 98920309.6. - II.
+That application was filed by the appellants as PTC/US 98/09262 with the US Patent and Trademark Office on 6 May 1998.
+The appellants were represented by an US attorney who was until 31 December 2003 associated with the US law firm Pennie & Edmonds LLP (hereinafter: "P&E") and after that date with the US based law firm of Jones Day (hereinafter: "JD").
+The US attorney handled three other Euro-PCT applications on behalf of the appellant 01 (Mr Olah) that were the subject of similar requests for re-establishment of rights (applications EP 98920310.4, EP 02731808.8 and EP 98921000.0) and, after having been rejected by the Examining Division, two of them are the subject of similar appeals (EP 98921000.0 = J 1/07, and EP 02731808.8 = J 3/07). - III.
+The appellants' European representative of Cruikshank & Fairweather later re-branded as Marks & Clerk (hereinafter: "M&C") requested entry into the regional phase before the EPO on 3/9 November 1999.
 In the regional phase, the seventh renewal fee was due on 31 May 2004, but not paid.
 On 5 July 2004, the Examining Division issued a communication stating the facts concerning the due date for the renewal fee and drawing attention to Article 86(2) EPC, Article 2 No. 5 of the Rules relating to Fees.
-On 7 January 2005, the Examining Division issued a communication under Rule 69(1) EPC noting that the application was deemed to be withdrawn under Article 86(3) EPC.
-Both communications were sent to and received by the appellant's European representative.
+On 10 January 2005, the Examining Division issued a communication under

+Rule 69(1) EPC noting that the application was deemed to be withdrawn under Article 86(3) EPC.
+Both communications were sent to the appellants' European representative.

 IV.
-By letter dated 1 March 2005, followed by two subsequent letters, the appellant requested reestablishment into the time limit for paying the renewal fee i.a. of the above-mentioned application.
+By letter dated 1 March 2005, followed by two subsequent letters, the appellants requested reestablishment into the time limit for paying the renewal fee i.a. of the above-mentioned application.
 The seventh renewal, the additional fee and the fee for re-establishment were paid.

-The appellant put forward in essence the following arguments:
+The appellants put forward in essence the following arguments:

-Upon receiving a notice sent to him by JD on 2 February 2004 concerning the due date for the seventh renewal fee, he mistakenly instructed JD not to pay this fee for he would pay it himself.
+Upon receiving a notice sent to him by JD on 2 February 2004 concerning the due date for the seventh renewal fee, appellant 01 mistakenly instructed JD not to pay this fee for he would pay it himself.
 This instruction was caused by a human error that had occurred for the first time due to pressure incurred as a result of surgery he was undergoing at that time.
-He was not aware that the fee would not be handled by his US attorney in the usual way.
-JD took no action because it believed that the appellant would pay the fees.
+He was not aware that the fee would not be handled by the appellants' US attorney in the usual way.
+JD took no action because it believed that the appellants would pay the fees.
 M&C passed the EPO communication dated 5 July 2004 (and other communications concerning three other applications) to JD in several letters dated 26 and 30 August 2004.
 The letters were sent by fax with a confirmation copy sent in the post indicating that the application would become abandoned if the fee was not paid, but that the fee could still be paid within a six-month grace period along with a surcharge fee.
 Regarding the receipt of these letters at JD, there is no record that these reminders from M&C had been received.
 Had such reminders been received it would have been standard practice to instruct the foreign associate to contact the client directly, or to send reminder letters directly to the client.
 In the event that the reminder letters had been received, it was an isolated procedural mistake that these were not acted upon.